akawashiro/elfeditor/README.md

 # elfeditor

 `elfeditor` is a JSON based binary editor for ELF files.
-You can edit your ELF files using your favarite editor via a JSON file.
+You can edit your ELF files using your favorite editor via a JSON file.

 ## How to install
 ```